unovafr/brevo-openapi/docs/SMSCampaignsApi.md

 end

 api_instance = Brevo::SMSCampaignsApi.new
-create_sms_campaign = Brevo::CreateSmsCampaign.new({name: 'Spring Promo Code', sender: 'MyShop', content: 'Get a discount by visiting our NY store and saying : Happy Spring !'}) # CreateSmsCampaign | Values to create an SMS Campaign
+create_sms_campaign = Brevo::CreateSmsCampaign.new({name: 'Spring Promo Code', sender: 'MyShop', content: 'Get a discount by visiting our NY store and saying : Happy Spring!'}) # CreateSmsCampaign | Values to create an SMS Campaign

 begin
   # Creates an SMS campaign